Are you worried about finding a bald spot on your guinea pig?

 One may only consider guinea pigs high maintenance when considering how much time you spend with them.

 It also takes longer to clean up after them as their hygiene is of the utmost importance.

-Balding spots in guinea pigs do not occur due to aging, and in most cases, it is due to a fungal or parasite infection.
-However, you need to be sure before subjecting your guinea pig to any treatment.
+Balding spots in guinea pigs do not occur due to aging; in most cases, it is due to a fungal or parasite infection.

 The causes are usually boredom (when it is self-inflicted) or maybe a behavioral problem if your guinea pig does it to others.

 The cause and environment have to be taken into account when tackling barbering.

 A good way to go about it is the addition of some good-quality hay.

 Furthermore, keeping an eye on their everyday habits is also an excellent way to nip the problem in the bud.